GoliathReaper/FreeGPTAPI/README.md

 # FreeGPTAPI - Unofficial API for ChatGPT

-FreeGPT is a Python script that allows interaction with ChatGPT via a headless Firefox browser, automating queries and retrieving responses programmatically.
+FreeGPTAPI is a Python script that allows interaction with ChatGPT via a headless Firefox browser, automating queries and retrieving responses programmatically.

 ## Setup Instructions